ZarmDev/BTHSHub-Server/README.md

 ❌ Implement club credit system and club directory
 ❌ Store BTHS daily announcements and send in a nice format to phones ❌ Add rate limiting
+❌ Add friend functionality
+❌ Storing schedules and being able to get other user's schedule (if they are friends)

 # Production notes
 ## Optimizations